 When shopping for food there are quite a few confusing buzz words out there that can easily be misleading.
-Just because a product says it’s multi-grain, 7-grain, gluten-free, or organic does not mean it isn’t highly processed.
+Just because a product says it’s multi-grain, 7-grain, gluten-free, or organic does not mean it isn’t highly processed junk food.
 First and foremost, always read the ingredient label (as opposed to relying on the health claims on the front of the package).
 That is the only way to know what’s really in your food, and what you find may be surprising.

 - Multi-Grain / 7-Grain: This claim simply means the product contains more than one type of grain (or in some cases as many as 7 grains).
 Some examples of different grains are wheat, barley, rye, spelt, rice, oats, and corn.
 Just because a food product is made with more than one of these grains does not automatically mean any of them are whole grain…and nutritionally speaking there is a big difference between refined and whole grains.
 For more on this topic check out: Understanding Grains and Nutrients in Refined vs. Whole Grains.